Jenny Bishop

 Qualifications

-• Post Graduate Certificate in Education for Healthcare professionals – 2010, Kings College London
+• Post Graduate Certificate in Education for Healthcare professionals.

 Teaching Interests

-Jenny is a lecturer and module leader on the MSc Physician Associate programme and is involved in teaching and teaching activities on the following modules:
+Jenny is a senior lecturer and module leader on the BSc Paramedicine programme is involved in lecturing and teaching activities across various modules.
+She is the lead for BSPS1103 Patient Assessment module.

 • Contraception and Sexual health